diamondjones2019/Learning-Concepts-/README.md

 # Learning-SQL-Concepts-
-Learning the basic SQL Concepts such as:
+Learning the basic SQL Concepts using PAYMENT DATABASE TABLE

 1. Aggregate functions
 2. Group by & Order by